Hospice Compassus Notice of Privacy Practices

 For Workers Compensation: The hospice may release your health information for worker’s compensation or similar programs.

-OTHER THAN IS STATED ABOVE, THE HOSPICE WILL NOT DISCLOSE YOUR HEALTH INFORMATION OTHER THAN WITH YOUR WRITTEN AUTHORIZATION.
+MOST USES AND DISCLOSURES OF PSYCHOTHERAPY NOTES, USES AND DISCLOSURES OF HEALTH INFORMATION FOR MARKETING PURPOSES, AND DISCLOSURES THAT CONSTITUTE A SALE OF HEALTH INFORMATION WILL BE MADE ONLY WITH YOUR WRITTEN AUTHORIZATION.
+OTHER USES AND DISCLOSURES OF HEALTH INFORMATION NOT COVERED BY THIS NOTICE WILL BE MADE ONLY WITH YOUR WRITTEN AUTHORIZATION.
 IF YOU OR YOUR REPRESENTATIVE AUTHORIZES THE HOSPICE TO USE OR DISCLOSE YOUR HEALTH INFORMATION, YOU MAY REVOKE THAT AUTHORIZATION IN WRITING AT ANY TIME.

 YOUR RIGHTS WITH RESPECT TO YOUR HEALTH INFORMATION:

-· The right to an accounting of disclosures of your health information made by the hospice for any reason other than for treatment, payment or health operations, as provided in 45 CFR 164.528;
+- The right to an accounting of disclosures of your health information made by the hospice for any reason other than for treatment, payment or health operations, as provided in 45 CFR 164.528; and

 To exercise any of the above rights, please contact the Hospice Executive Director.

-DUTIES OF THE HOSPICE: The hospice is required by law to maintain the privacy of your health information and to provide to you and your representative this notice of its duties and privacy practices.
+DUTIES OF THE HOSPICE: The hospice is required by law to maintain the privacy of your health information, provide to you and your representative this notice of its duties and privacy practices, and notify you following a breach of your information.
 The hospice is required to abide by terms of this Notice, as may be amended from time to time.
 The hospice reserves the right to change the terms of its Notice and to make the new Notice provisions effective for all health information that it maintains.
 If revised, the hospice will provide a revised copy to you or your appointed representative.
 You or your personal representative has the right to express complaints to the hospice and to the Secretary of Health and Human Services if you believe that your privacy rights have been violated.
 The hospice encourages you to express any concerns regarding the privacy of your information.
 You will not be retaliated against in any way.

 CONTACT PERSON: Any complaints or concerns should be made in writing to: